 The request does not have to mention the FOI Act or be sent to a specific person; however, we encourage people to submit their request via email to office@miltonroad.cambs.sch.uk and to state that it is intended to be considered by the school under the FOI Act so that we can consider the request as efficiently as possible.

-Handing requests for information
+Handling requests for information

 The school’s handling of requests will be made with regard to the Code of Practice issued under Section 45 of the FOI Act.